dchambers/iterizerjs/README.md

   * Node.js 0.11.4 (the `--harmony` switch must be used)
   * Older Browsers (by using [regenerator](https://facebook.github.io/regenerator/) to convert your code to ES5 you can run your code in most browsers)

-Take a look at the [home-page](http://dchambers.github.io/iterizerjs/) for a more detailed explanation of why you might want to use IterizerJs.
+Take a look at the [home page](http://dchambers.github.io/iterizerjs/) for a more detailed explanation of why you might want to use IterizerJs.

 ## Installing